-Here we’ll be taking you through the importance of correct shoe sizing, how the shape of your foot affects shoe choice, factors influencing and influenced by the choice of your heel, and how to ensure that you get the best length of dress shoes for both style and comfort.
+Here we’ll be taking you through the importance of correct shoe sizing, how the shape of your foot affects shoe choice, factors influencing and influenced by the selection of your heel, and how to ensure that you get the best length of dress shoes for both style and comfort.

 Must-know length factors